mnassrib/installing-hadoop-cluster/README.md

 | master-node |  192.xxx.x.1 | &check; | &check; |
 | slave-node-1 |    192.xxx.x.2   |   | &check; |

 So far, we have only one machine that is ready (master-node).
 We have to build and configure the second server.
-We can clone the first machine and then modify the necessary will be a good idea.
+We can clone the first machine and then modifying the necessary parameters will be a good idea.

 ## 1- Clone the master-node server created above
 ### Commands with root